unknownue/PRhythm/START_SERVICE_README.md

    ```bash
    docker logs prhythm
    ```
-4. Ensure your `config.yaml` is properly configured
+4. Ensure your `config.json` is properly configured
+5. Check if the port is already in use (the script will notify you if it is)

 ## Notes

-- You need to manually run updates when needed using `docker exec -it prhythm /app/update_pr_reports.sh`
+- You can run updates manually or schedule them using the `--schedule` option
-- Reports are generated in the language specified in the `config.yaml` file
+- Reports are generated in the language specified in the `config.json` file
 - All generated reports are stored in the `analysis` directory
+- The Markdown viewer is available at `http://localhost:9090` (or your custom port)